Nax-Ripper/simpleDockerImage/README.md

-# simple_docker file with python script
+# simple docker with python script